naver/must3r/assets/evals.md

 # Updated Evaluation results

 > [!NOTE]
-> In this released, we fixed a bug in the slam where some frames were in some rare cases, valid keyframes were incorrectly rejected.
+> In this released, we fixed a bug in the slam where, in some rare cases, valid keyframes were incorrectly rejected.
 It improves the results slighly on these edge cases.

 ```
 Here's an example: